lappd-daq/acdc-daq-revc/README.md

 If you have an issue, often a reboot of the boards is a good idea.

+*Linearity scan described in this paragraph is not yet implemented, but is a necessary next step.*
 If you have not yet used the ACDC boards in the configuration as connected to the ACC, a linearity calibration should be performed as well.
 This measures the conversion from ADC counts to mV by setting pedestal DACs over the full range